(Funded by NSF Grant IOS-0843307, RI NSF EPSCoR, and URI’s College of the Environment and Life Sciences)

 - Schwalbe MAB, Sevey, B and Webb JF.
 2016.
 Detection of artificial water flows by the lateral line system of a benthic feeding cichlid fish.
 J. Exper.
 Biol.
 219: 1050-1059.

 - Webb JF, Maruska KP, Butler JM and Schwalbe MAB.
-2017?
+201_.
 The mechanosensory lateral line system of cichlid fishes: anatomy to behavior.
 In: Abate ME & Noakes DLG (eds.).
 The Behavior, Ecology and Evolution of Cichlid Fishes: A Contemporary Modern Synthesis.
 Springer Academic.
 INVITED.
-Submitted Nov 2016.
+In press.

 - Melissa Tarby (MS student, 1996-1998; BS Villanova University) Post-embryonic development of the lateral line system in the convict cichlid, Archocentrus nigrofasciatus. [had been histologist at Wyeth; now a Registered Nurse]

 - Dr. Margot A. B. Schwalbe (PhD student 2008-2013; BS, MS, U. Minnesota, Duluth) – Lateral line-mediated feeding behavior in two Lake Malawi cichlids.
-(Biological Sciences Teaching Excellence Award, URI Graduate Research Fellowship) [now Post-Doc at Tufts University, lab of Eric Tytell, and Tufts TEACHR Fellow]
+(Biological Sciences Teaching Excellence Award, URI Graduate Research Fellowship) [Post-Doc at Tufts University, lab of Eric Tytell, and Tufts TEACHR Fellow; now Assistant Professor, Lake Forest College, IL]

 - Emily Becker (MS student, 2011-2013; BS, University of Rhode Island) – The distribution and ontogeny of neuromast receptor organs and a comparison of methods for chemical ablation of the lateral line system in two cichlid fishes. [had been Manager of a commercial fish farm (in Maryland), and then Assistant Director, Zebrafish Facility at Duke University Medical School; now Aquaculture researcher for South Carolina Department of Natural Resources]